merliot/hub/README.md

 ### Devices

 Which devices?
 Not any of the retail Smart devices, sorry.
+No Smart security cameras, no Smart lights, no Smart thermostats.
+Only devices you build.
 You build a device from hobby-grade components which are readily available, like Raspberry Pis, Arduinos, buttons, relays, and sensors.
 You need maker-level skills to build the devices.
 The hub includes a parts list and instructions for building each device.
 There is no software to write; the hub includes the downloadable device firmware.

 <img src="pkg/device/images/devices.png">